danzi13/Computer-Vision/README.md

 Prediction (recreated angles using live_card.py) : ![Card Original](readme_images/2C-pred.png)

+- Low confidence interval.
+Sometimes it would predict 3C.

 ## Part 4: Performance Metrics, Challenges, and Recommendations

 Justification of the Choice of Classifier